NandanHegde01/NandanHegde01/README.md

 <td>

 **Represented Project at Red Fort — Independence Day Celebration** · [↗ Invitation](https://drive.google.com/drive/folders/your-folder-id)
-Formally invited as Special Guest · Presented an innovation in front of the **Prime Minister of India** (yes, I checked twice that this wasn't a dream)
+Formally invited as Special Guest · Presented an innovation in front of the **Prime Minister of India** — the closest thing to a Shibuya-scale event I've experienced firsthand

 </td>
 </tr>